-Discovering Black Walnut trees on a property tends to leave property owners overjoyed — at least initially.
+Discovering Black Walnut trees on a property tends to leave property owners overjoyed initially.
 These prized hardwoods mature to 150 feet tall with a shade span of 75 feet wide.
-Coupled with the prized nuts that run upwards of 2.5 inches, that Black Walnut tree seems like a gem.
+Coupled with the prized nuts that run over 2.5 inches, that Black Walnut tree seems like a gem.

 But after a variety of perennial plants, shrubs, and vegetable gardens fail on the land, homeowners suspect something in the environment is damaging other vegetation.
 Even a cursory online search points to the Black Walnut as the culprit.
 It seems the tree succeeds by effectively poisoning others in the surrounding area.
 That’s terrible news for gardening enthusiasts and homeowners who desire a rich landscape.
-If you have Black Walnut trees on your property, the following landscape management information could prove invaluable.
+The following landscape management information could prove invaluable if you have Black Walnut trees on your property.

 Why Are Black Walnut Trees Toxic To Other Plant Life?

 Black Walnuts earned a notorious reputation for exuding a chemical called “Juglone.”
 Found in its roots, nut hulls, leaves, stems, and seasonal buds, juglone leaks into the soil under and around the tree’s canopy.
 Falling leaves and root spread can expand its toxic radius.
 Adding insult to injury, should a property owner decide to remove the thorny tree, its decaying roots can impact the soil for years.

 The range of perennials, vegetables, shrubs, and other trees that suffer juglone toxicity generally experience symptoms within a 60-foot radius of the tree’s trunk.
 Many will present with yellowing leaves, stunted growth, and wilt before dying.
 While some landscape assets and vegetables can survive a Black Walnut tree’s kill radius, susceptible varieties falter within a few months.